 SERP Feature Occupancy: Look at who’s winning the sought-after spots, such as featured snippets and local packs, and investigate how you might optimise your content to compete for these positions.

 Backlink Profiles: Analyse the link-building approaches of competitors.
 Identify the types of content and resources that earn them high-quality backlinks, and consider how you can create or improve your content accordingly.
+Collaborating with a SaaS link-building agency can also help streamline this process by securing strategic backlinks tailored to your niche.

 Assessing the competitive landscape allows you to spot opportunities, learn from others’ successes and failures, and stay ahead in the game.
 Adjust your strategies based on these analyses to ensure your SEO efforts are as effective as possible.